AshiqRashid/AutomationScritp_for_Open5GS_and_Kamailio_Installation-Configuration/README.md

 # AutomationScritp_for_Open5GS_and_Kamailio_Installation-Configuration

 For establishig a private EPC that supports VoLTE, we need EPC and IMS both.
 Open5GS is an opensource EPC which is widely used for private EPC and 5G core.
-We deploy this core along with Kamailio which is an open source SIP Server that provides IMS functionalities.
-Besides Open5GS and Kamailio, we need some more modules and packages namely RTPProxy, RTPEngine and FHoSS.
+We deploy this core and integrate it with Kamailio which is an open source SIP Server that provides IMS functionalities.
+Besides Open5GS and Kamailio, we also need some more modules and packages namely RTPProxy, RTPEngine and FHoSS.

 Installation of Open5gs, Kamailio, RTPProxy, RTPEngine and FHoSS takes a handful of commands to be run manually.
 Moreover, a lot of files are generated during these installations which need to be configured as well.
 This process is lengthy and takes a lot of time.
 At the same time, it is a complicated process, as any unconscious error may lead to a fatal consequence and the programs may not work properly.
 So, a shell script has been developed that will automatically do all these manual installations and configurations.

 # INSTRUCTION
-Follow the steps below,
+Follow the below steps.
+There are some differences between deployment in local machine/VM and GCP which are indicated below.

 **1.** Make a .env file in /home/<user> location.